 Big Picture Learning regards assessment as a learning tool that is woven throughout the teaching and learning process.
 The main goals of assessment are to help the student reflect on his or her work, create strategies to improve, and develop his or her own internal standards.
 Evaluation processes should be learning experiences within themselves, strengthening the quality of students’ work and their understanding of themselves as learners.

 The use of multiple assessment tools is vital to determine a student’s progress and finding creative solutions to help students build on strengths and address gaps.
 The whole student must be addressed, looking at each project and activity in light of the student’s personal learning plan.
-Met students learn to reflect on their work with the question, “Is it good enough?” the work is measured against standards of the real world held by the mentor and internship worksite as well as the exhibition panel.
+Met students learn to reflect on their work with the question, “Is it good enough?” the work is measured against standards of the real world held by the mentor and the LTI worksite as well as the exhibition panel.

 Everyone involved in the student’s life and learning – including their family, peers and mentors – is asked to participate in the evaluation process.
 The Met’s key elements for student assessment include: exhibitions; digital portfolios; narratives; and, transcripts.